Nexmo/nexmo-developer/_documentation/en/client-sdk/overview.md

 ## Concepts

 Many of the concepts used in the Client SDK are a result of the design of the Conversation API, which is the underlying technology.
-Concpets that will be useful in using the Client SDK are as follows:
+Concepts that will be useful in using the Client SDK are as follows:

 ```concept_list
 product: conversation